bio

 performing

 From 1996 till 2005 I played in the jazz duo Duotonic with drummer Carole Selin (that was the main reason I took up the 7-string guitar).
-We've resumed playing as a duo, see the News page for more on that.
+We resumed playing, with Carole on guitar and voice, in 2019.
+The pandemic and its aftermath ended our run as a duo.
+Carole has found a new voice through amazing photography and I've gone back to solo performing.

 education

-A few years after I got my B.A in English from Carroll College (Waukesha, WI), I went back to school at the Wisconsin Conservatory of Music (Milwaukee, WI).
+A few years after I got my B.A in English from Carroll College (Waukesha, WI), I went back to school at the Wisconsin Conservatory of Music.
 I attended full-time for three years as a Jazz Performance major in both piano and guitar.
 I took courses in music theory and ear training, and performed in many student ensembles.